Government Attempts to Level the GST/HST Digital Playing Field

 There is no doubt this current pandemic has changed our societies, lives, and economy.
 According to the government report, retail e-commerce was up almost 70% in the first eight months of 2020.
 Under the current rules, foreign-based digital businesses can sell their goods and services to Canadians without the requirement to charge GST/HST.
 Not only does this put a burden on Canadian consumers to remit the tax, it gives foreign-based digital businesses an unfair advantage, undercuts the competitiveness of Canadian companies, and also results in lost tax revenue for the government.

-The government is proposing a number changes to ensure that GST/HST applies to all goods and services consumed in Canada, regardless of who supplies them or how they are supplied.
-The government’s proposals are aimed to “level the digital playing field” for both foreign based and Canadian digital business, along with providing the government with a revenue stream.
-All of the changes noted below are proposed to be effective July 1, 2021.
+The government is proposing a number of changes to ensure that GST/HST applies to all goods and services consumed in Canada, regardless of who or how they are supplied.
+The government’s proposals are aimed to “level the digital playing field” for both foreign-based and Canadian digital businesses, along with providing the government with a revenue stream.

 Cross-border Digital Products and Services